pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 * tileLayerMin
 * tileSize

 All other options in map settings can still be changed.
-Settings such as tile cahe size should be set to something much smaller to avoid crashes.
+Settings such as tile cache size should be set to something much smaller to avoid crashes.
 If you need to tweak the tileUrl or other controlled settings (such as tileSize for companion app)
 * first select the tile server that matches most closely eg. `companion app`
 * save settings